NativeScript/docs-v7/core-concepts/accessing-native-apis-with-javascript.md

 The exception to this are the methods on `NSString` classes declared as returning `instancetype` - init methods and factory methods.
 This means that a call to `NSString.stringWithString` whose return type in Objective-C is `instancetype` will return a wrapper around a `NSString` instance, rather than a JavaScript string.

-> Exception: Methods on `NSString` classes declared as returning `instancetype` (e.g. init methods and factory methods).
+> Exception: Methods on `NSString` classes declared as returning `instancetype` (e.g., init methods and factory methods).
 For example, calls to `NSString.stringWithString` return `instancetype` results in Objective-C. In your NativeScript code, such calls will return a wrapper around a `NSString` instance instead of a JavaScript string.

 # Boolean